mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

 Network parameters
 ------------------
-The `.param` format is used to store network parameters, containing information for each cell type in a network.
+The :ref:`param_file_format` format is used to store network parameters, containing information for each cell type in a network.
 For each presynaptic cell type in the network, this following information is provided:

 .. list-table:: Network Parameters